ssshake/pi-uhf-tv-station/README.md

 > Forward/Back progress through episodes in the playlists

-> Punching in digits on the number page will go to that video number after a short delay
+> Punching in digits on the number pad will go to that video number after a short delay

 > Navigating through playlists or episodes gives quick feedback on the LCD screen, while also preventing spamming of change video requests